DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

-If HMD shows a black screen and everything freezes, then **turn off Frame Generation**.
+If HMD shows a black screen and everything freezes, then **turn off Frame Generation** in the game's settings.

 <br>